-From the elderly Yentas in Eastern European shtetls, to The Bachelor, matchmaking has a long history in almost every cultural group in the world.
-After all, isn’t it easier to find your perfect match when you can leave it in the hands of those with the most discerning eye, the most sophisticated personality evaluations, and ultimately the best neighbourhood gossip?
+From the elderly Yentas in Eastern European shtetls to The Bachelor, traditional matchmaking has a long history in almost every cultural group in the world.
+After all, isn’t it easier to find your perfect match when you can leave it in the hands of those with the most discerning eye, the most sophisticated personality evaluations, and ultimately the best neighborhood gossip?
 But lately, the game has been changing, and your parent’s dating agencies are getting left behind in the dust.

 What isn’t represented in these figures are the drawbacks and outdated approaches many of the biggest and most popular Alabama services still cling to.
 Classic Alabama matchmaking services encourage you to put your trust in them to find the right matches for you, their use of blind matchmaking benefits them over you.
 They are selecting potential matches from narrow, outdated pools of clients in Alabama and charging you exorbitant non-refundable fees which are locked into long-term contracts.
 Once you are locked into this contract, you have no choice but to go out with the people they set you up with regardless of compatibility.
 There is even evidence to suggest that the personality logarithms relied on by these agencies result in no better odds for a perfect match than pure random selection — that perfect compatibility is no guarantee for a happily ever after.